Be Awesome Live Awesome Summary (PDF)

 Everyone has problems.

-So when you face one, try to solve it, and move on.
+So when you face one, try to solve it and move on.

-Don’t stick to the problems and complain.
+Don’t stick to the issues and complain.

 Learn how to deal with problems.
 Solve them.